aery32/sublime-aery32/README.md

 ## Installation

-**Via package control (recommended, works only with ST2)**
+**Prerequisites:**
+- Make sure that you have installed AVR32 Toolchain.
+The plug-in assumes that the toolchain is set in PATH.

+**Package Control (recommended)**

-First make sure that you have a [Sublime Text 2 package control plug-in](http://wbond.net/sublime_packages/package_control) installed.
+First make sure that you have a [Package Control plug-in](https://sublime.wbond.net/installation) installed.
+After then ...

-After then:

-- Press `CTRL+SHIFT+P`, type install and press enter.
+- Press `CTRL+SHIFT+P`, type `install` and press enter.
-- Select Aery32 from the list and press enter.
+- Select `Aery32` from the list and press enter.

-**Manual installation (works with ST2/3)**
+- Done.

+**Manual installation**

 Download and unzip, or git clone, the plug-in into `Packages/Aery32` folder.
-To access `Packages` folder open ST2/3 and select *Preferences - Browse packages...*
+To access `Packages` folder open ST2/3 and select *Preferences - Browse packages...* Note that Aery32 plug-in can't be installed in the Sublime Text 3 way to the `Installed Packages` folder.

 ## Usage

 Press `CTRL+SHIFT+P` to bring the command palette into view.
 Next type *aery32* and select a command which to run.

-- __Create new project__:
-  - Prompts the directory where to create a new project.
+- __Create new project__: Prompts the directory where to create a new project.
   After then downloads the Aery32 Framework in to that directory and sets up the `aery32.sublime-project` file.
 When done you can open the project file located under the directory where ever you created the project.
 To do that select *Project - Open projects...*, browse to the project folder and double click `aery32.sublime-project` file.
-- __Setup SublimeClang for current project__
-  - Sets up the SublimeClang settings for the current open project.
+- __Setup SublimeClang for current project__: Sets up the SublimeClang settings for the current open project.
 You may like to run this command if you had not created a project with the _create new project_ command, or if the current SublimeClang settings set in the project file do not work, e.g in case when the path to the AVR32 toolchain has been changed.
-- __Fix Hudson problem__
-  - Painless way to fix the so call Hudson problem.
+- __Fix Hudson problem__: Painless way to fix the so call Hudson problem.
   This problem rises from the fact that Atmel failed to strip the .o and .a files when building the AVR libraries with the Hudson CI tool.
-Note that in Windows you most likely need to start ST2 in administrator mode to have access to change the installed AVR library files.
+Note that in Windows you most likely need to start Sublime Text in administrator mode to have access to change the installed AVR library files.
 Similarly in Linux or Mac OS X you may need root access.

 ## Settings

 You can edit settings from *Preferences - Package Settings - Aery32*.

-- __download_url__:
-  - URL where to download Aery32 Framework.
+- __download_url__: URL where from Aery32 Framework is downloaded.
-- __strip__:
-  - List of files and directories, which are included in the Aery32 framework but you don't care to include in your project.
+- __strip__: Post processing... list of files and directories, which you want to remove from the created project.
+Commonly the files, which are included in the Aery32 Framework but which you don't care to include in your project.
-- __mpart__:
-  - MCU part name
+- __mpart__: MCU part name.
+Change to uc3a1256 if you are using Rev. 0 boards.

-## Prerequisites
+## Dependent plug-ins

-**!!
-The plug-in assumes that the AVR 32-bit Toolchain is set in PATH.**
+Aery32 plug-in is dependent of two other Sublime Text plug-ins, which are
+needed: SublimeClang and Nettuts+ Fetch, `SublimeClang-18082013.sublime-package` and `NettutsFetch-2.0.0.sublime-package` files respectively.
+The package file name can vary according to the version number.

-Additionally two other Sublime Text 2 plug-ins are needed: SublimeClang and Nettuts+ Fetch.
-However, these will be automatically installed by the sublime-aery32 plug-in if needed.
+The dependent plug-ins will be installed automatically by the Aery32 plug-in if needed.
+So if you pre-install these plug-ins Aery32 plug-in won't overwrite or modify your installations.

 ## License

-This Aery32 Sublime Text 2 plug-in is licensed under the new BSD license:
+This Aery32 Sublime Text plug-in is licensed under the new BSD license:

 > Copyright (c) 2012, Muiku Oy
 > All rights reserved.